freesewing/freesewing.org/README.md

 This repository holds the source code for the [freesewing.org](https://freesewing.org) website.

+## Getting started ⚡

+Please refer to the online documentation for this repository at: https://freesewing.dev/reference/repos/org/

 ## About FreeSewing 💀

 Where the world of makers and developers collide, that's where you'll find FreeSewing.